ibbatta/grunt-frontend-boilerplate/README.md

 ## __Usage__

-Once everything is installed, use grunt from the terminal to start the build tasks.
+Once everything is installed, use Grunt or Yarn from the terminal to start the build tasks.<br>
-The Gruntfile expose these tasks:
+The package.json exposes these tasks:

 - `yarn start` (start the project locally)
 - `yarn test` (start test and watch for changes)
 - `yarn build` (prepare the build pack)
 - `yarn gh-page` (prepare the build pack and push it to the __gh-pages__ branch to show a preview inside github - __change with your data__)

+The Gruntfile.js exposes these tasks:

 - `grunt clean` (clean / remove tmp, dist and bower's component folders)